learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are regular expression patterns?
+## Q 8.4.
+What are regular expression patterns?

 Regular Expressions provided group of patterns in order to match characters.
 Basically they are categorized into 3 types,